martinandersson/dev-mini/README.md

 ### `install_ansible_roles`

-If `true`, will automagically install Ansible roles declared in `./provisioning/requirements.yml` on the last machine before having the same machine run all plays declared in `./provisioning/playbook.yml`.
+If `true`, will automagically install Ansible roles defined in `./provisioning/requirements.yml` on the last machine before having the same machine run all plays defined in `./provisioning/playbook.yml`.
 By default, the value is `false`.

 This flag is currently needed to avoid passing the `ansible-galaxy` command an